 Accommodation in AachenCopyright: RWTH Aachen

-Finally your own digs!
-Whether a room in a dorm, sharing an apartment, or an apartment just for you – If you are going to study or do research in Aachen, you need to start looking for a place early on, because RWTH does not own nor manages any student dorms and therefore cannot provide nor guarantee you housing.
+Whether a room in a dorm, sharing an apartment, or your very own place – if you are going to study in Aachen or come here for a research stay, you will need to start looking for accommodation early on, because RWTH does not own any student dorms, only has very limited places at its guesthouses and therefore cannot provide you with housing.

 - Some international students have reported fake housing offers.
 Scammers are very convincing as they sometimes attach a personal ID and a seemingly legitimate lease contract.
 If a private landlord asks you to pay a large amount of money before you have seen the property, it is probably a scam!
 Never pay anything until you have actually seen the room or apartment!
 If you have any doubt regarding an offer, you can contact our housing advice service.
 Serious cases should be reported to the police.

 Typically, RWTH welcomes more than 8,000 new students every winter semester, with hundreds of new employees and guests researchers too.
 The number of people looking for a place to live is equally high at this time.
 At the start of the semester it is particularly hard to find a place that is available, especially at a reasonable price.
 Thus, we recommend you start looking for a room at least two to three months before coming to Aachen.

 Unfortunately, it is not possible for doctoral candidates and guest researchers to live in the student dorms run by Studierendenwerk.
 RWTH has three guesthouses with various accommodation options very near the university campus.
 As a rule, it is necessary to book very early (several months in advance), as this option is in high demand and the guesthouses are often fully booked.
 Since only your host institute can make a reservation on your behalf, please contact them early on to check availability.

 If you are looking for furnished accommodation for a limited period of time, you will find offers for temporary and furnished apartments in Aachen on the website Wohnen auf Zeit.